How to Eat Healthy At A Middle Eastern Restaurant

-A tasty, creamy eggplant dip that looks like it contains mayo, but actually is made from eggplants, tahini and olive oil (one of the Best Fats for Weight Loss).
-We’ve giving it the green light.
+A tasty, creamy eggplant dip that looks like it contains mayo, but actually is made from eggplants, tahini and olive oil (one of the best fats for weight loss).
+We’ve given it the green light.

-A super-healthy choice, tabbouleh is made of chopped parsley (an unsung superstar that’s one of these Greens Healthier than Kale), plus tomatoes and bulgur with a dash of olive oil and lemon juice.
+A super-healthy choice, tabbouleh is made of chopped parsley, plus tomatoes and bulgur with a dash of olive oil and lemon juice.
 Bulgur is a grain that contains 8 grams of fiber per cooked cup, so it’s sure to keep you satiated without weighing you down.

 Falafel & Kibbeh

 Have a falafel, just don’t have too many: The dish is essentially a ball of ground chickpeas and/or fava beans that’s then deep-fried.
 Still, a 2-inch falafel ball is only about 60 calories and 3 grams of fat.
 The same advice holds true for kibbeh.
 Usually made from beef or lamb and bulgur, these balls get dipped in the fryer, so eat with caution.

 These beef, lamb or chicken sandwiches contain a liberal amount of carbs (the wrap or pita) as well as a substantial amount of sauces like hummus or tahini.
 You’re better off ordering a platter which contains all the same ingredients but allow you to control how much you eat.